- This event has passed.

 The inclusion of the visual and performing arts in the classroom promotes experiential learning where children build their knowledge and understandings during hands-on, minds-on experiences.
 In addition, by including visual and performing arts experiences as part of STEM learning, early childhood teachers can build upon student interests and understandings to help support young children as they experience meaningful, relevant connections between each content area.
 Early childhood educators have important roles in early arts-rich STEM experiences and can act as both a guide and facilitator throughout the planning, implementation, and assessment of the creative, inquiry-based experiences presented throughout this edWebinar.

 For young children, arts-rich STEM experiences involve using tools and a variety of arts media and materials, being creative and inventive, developing questions based on observations and first-hand experiences, exploring meaningful content, and sharing their understandings with others.
-In this edWebinar Dr. Angela Eckhoff, author of Creative Investigations in Early Art, will support your development of creative experiences in the classroom by helping you to:
+In this edWebinar Dr. Angela Eckhoff, author of Creative Investigations in Early Art, supports your development of creative experiences in the classroom by helping you to:

 - Understand the links between the science, technology, engineering, arts, and mathematics disciplines